Krishnawasthi/ComparatorAndComparable/ConcurrenthashMap.md

 ## it will lock only those buckets which are under modification remaining buckets can be read at the same time, this is called segment locking.
 ## this is how concurrent hashmap works on java 7 and before.
 ## this has been converted later from segment besed learning to CAS (compare and swap).
+## cuz it is also slow you are locking a perticular segement while modifing.